 All staff are aware of all food allergies/intolerances and other dietary requirements of the children.
 On the lanyards worn by all our staff there is a list of those children with food intolerances.
-All staff have been trained in the use of the Epi-pen.
-All classrooms, the school kitchen and the school office have a list of the children with food intolerances.
+All teaching assistants and nursery nurses have been trained in the use of the Epi-pen administration.
+All classrooms, the school kitchen, welfare room and the school office have a list of children with food intolerances.
 Halal and vegetarian food options are provided for those children who have school lunches.
 Canteen serving staff are aware of those children who have specific requirements.

-THE DINING EXPERIENCE
+7. THE DINING EXPERIENCE

 We have made changes to the queuing system, meaning that children have to queue for less time.
 We will do further work in this area.
-We have purchased trays for the junior children so they do not have to queue up a second time for their dessert.
+We have purchased trays for the junior children, so they do not have to queue up a second time for their dessert.
 We have an attractive salad bar, monitored by a member of staff.

-FOOD SAFETY
+8. FOOD SAFETY

 We ensure food safety at all stages of food preparation and storage.
-There are adequate facilities, suitable equipment, and all food handlers are appropriately trained and all possible hazards identified.
+There are adequate facilities, suitable equipment, and all food handlers are appropriately trained, and all possible hazards identified.